shouldigooutnow/shouldigooutnow/src/components/pages/methodology/content.md

 We make the assumption that you'll only be exposed to a single person at a time.
 Since the probability of being exposed to multiple people is currently quite low and even in a large crowd of say 2000, you're unlikely to be exposed to all the people in that crowd.

-We suggest entering the number of people you'd be exposed to: people nearby, or in the same room.
+We suggest entering the number of people you'd be exposed to: people nearby, or in the same room (for aerosol spread).

 #### Method